 The registration system will prevent you from registering if the required courses or test scores are not in your Seattle Central academic record.
-If you believe that you have met the prerequisites, please contact the Advising Office-your transcripts may not have been officially evaluated and added to our student records, or there may be an error in the system.
-Class entry codes can only be obtained by emailing the advising office at: AdvisorCentral@seattlecolleges.edu.
+If you believe that you have met the prerequisites, please contact us.
+Your transcripts may not have been officially evaluated and added to our student records, or there may be an error in the system.
+Class entry codes can only be obtained by emailing us at AdvisorCentral@seattlecolleges.edu.
 An Advisor can provide you with permission for a class on a drop-in basis if you meet the prerequisites.

 A registration appointment time is not an actual appointment.
 It is the exact day and time during the registration period that a student can first register for classes.
 You must call Registration at 206.934.6918 to request one or go to Registration Appointment to see what your registration appointment time is.

-The day and time is determined by how many credits you have accumulated at Seattle Central, not including courses that have been transferred in.
+The day and time are determined by how many credits you have accumulated at Seattle Central, not including courses that have been transferred in.
 Please contact Registration for additional questions.